 While that whole city-that-never-sleeps thing probably means you won’t be making too much use of your hotel, everyone still needs a great place to freshen up before brunch, am I right?

-Best Hotels in New York under $200 a Night
+Best Cheap Hotels in New York City

 As its name might suggest, the Gatsby Hotelis a sleek, 45-room hotel that was newly refurbished in 2016.
 The early checkout at 1100 AM is a tad annoying, but the hotel’s minimalist yet bright design and amenities (read: bathrobes!) more than make for a great experience.